 In humility and confidence rely on God’s enabling

-of God (2 Cor 12:10).
-Problems should strengthen our relationship with God rather than drive us away from Him.
+power of God (2 Cor 12:10).
+Problems and the trying situations of life should strengthen our relationship with God rather than drive us away from Him.
 “My help comes from the Lord” is a confident testimony (Ps 121:2).
 “I lay my requests before you and wait in expectation…you will answer” (Ps 5:3, 38:15; Phil 4:6).
 Humility is expressed in being fully dependent on God.
 ‘I need you Lord’ as it not in me to direct my steps (1 Chr 4:10; Jer 10:23).
 It’s only as we relate continuously with Him, like branches drawing from the vine, that lasting fruit can result (Jn 15:4,5,16).
 The Bible states it is better to rely on the Lord than put our confidence in human ability (2 Chr 32:8; Isa 31:1).

 Being dependent on God is the safest place to be

-Co-dependency is when one person has an addiction (eg. alcohol or gambling) and another person is dependent on them in an unhealthy psychological way.
+Co-dependency is when one person has an addiction (eg. alcohol or gambling) and another person is dependent on them in an unhealthy (negative) psychological way.
 It is controlling and manipulative with each focused on the others weakness, resulting in both becoming worse off emotionally.

 See also: addiction, co-dependency, community, co-operation, control, cross, dependable, humility, independence, prayer, presumption, relationships, responsible/responsibility, rights, self-esteem, self-sufficiency, trust.